 The definitive, chronological, and up-to-date guide and trade reading order for collecting Black Widow comic books via omnibuses, hardcovers, and trade paperback graphic novels.
-A part of Crushing Krisis’s Crushing Comics.
+Part of Crushing Krisis’s Crushing Comics.
 Last updated November 2017 with titles scheduled for release through April 2019.

 Collecting Black Widow